stepchowfun/theorem-prover/README.md

 An automated theorem prover for first-order logic.
+For any provable formula in first-order logic, this program is guaranteed to the proof (eventually).
+However, as a corallary to Gödel's first incompleteness theorem, there are some not-provable fomulae that will cause this program to loop forever.

 To get started, run `cli.py`: